alttch/eva3/doc/notifiers.rst

 .. note::

-    If UDP frame exceeds 65000 bytes, it is automatically splitted into multiple, which may decrease data replication performance.
+    If UDP frame exceeds **max_frame_size** bytes, it is automatically splitted into multiple, which may decrease data replication performance.
 If faced, consider lowering or disabling *buf_ttl* notifier property.

+    The default max frame size is 65000 bytes, which is good for a single-host replication and usually good for local networks.
+If used in larger networks and/or packet/event drops occur, it is recommended to either set **max_frame_size** to the value lower than the network MTU or increase the network MTU.

 To quickly turn on LURP for inter-connection on a local machine, the following command can be used: